julia-sod/behavior-strategy-implementation/8-kyu/can-we-divide-it.md

 ### Strategy

 This solution is very easy and visual, it shows every step clearly.
+Function checks if one number can be divided by second and third given numbers.

+### Implementation

 Yeti used the remainder operator that returns the remainder left over when one operand is divided by a second operand.

-### Implementation
+As it is equal to 0, a number is divisible.

 **if/else statement**: checks if the results of both remainder operations are equal to 0.